howallworks/theoryofeverything/docs/index.en.md

 -   the speed of elementary particles is the same and constant;
 -   the space of the world is three-dimensional;
 -   space and time are continuous;
 -   elementary particles appeared out of nowhere in a very small volume of three-dimensional space of the universe.
-After that there was a Big bang that became a reflection of the dynamics of elementary particles;
+After that there was a Big Bang that became a reflection of the dynamics of elementary particles;
 -   elementary particles and the laws of the primary world exist initially, but for a limited period of time;
 -   the dynamics of elementary particles is predetermined by fixed laws => unambiguity of dynamics => fate;
 -   quantum photons interact only with quantum gravitons;